Research binds us

 Transforming science research into outreach

-Using 3D-printed models to teach structure-function relationships and network models and simulations to teach metabolic systems in biochemistry courses
+Using 3D to teach structure-function and computers to teach metabolic systems

 Rebecca Roston, Tomas Helikar and Christine Booth, University of Nebraska–Lincoln